Search for Relativistic Magnetic Monopoles with Eight Years of IceCube Data

-The irreducible backgrounds to this analysis are atmospheric neutrinos and the much more copious atmospheric muons that reach the detector from above.
-These backgrounds can be removed by either a directional cut (considering only up-going events removes atmospheric muons) or by the event characteristics (muons from atmospheric neutrinos produce relatively dim muon tracks which do not resemble the much brighter signature of a monopole).
-The main background in the search for relativistic monopoles are very energetic astrophysical neutrinos~\cite{Aartsen:2015knd,Aartsen:2016xlq}.
-Muons from astrophysical neutrino interactions will produce enough light in the detector to mimic monopole tracks.
-Their distinctive feature is the stochastic emission of light along the muon track.
+Other backgrounds to this analysis are atmospheric neutrinos and the much more copious atmospheric muons produced in cosmic ray interactions in the atmosphere and that reach the detector depth from above.
+As explained below, these backgrounds are removed by either a directional selection (considering only up-going events removes atmospheric muons) or by the event characteristics (muons from atmospheric neutrinos produce relatively dim muon tracks that do not resemble the much brighter signature of a monopole). \\